-The college has, for a number of years, monitored not only those that join and progress in the college but also those that leave the college.
-The college has a high proportion of part time staff and this can impact upon the headcount figures for leavers.
-It has therefore been determined that an analysis by FTE is useful.
-The leavers data is benchmarked against the college staffing profile as detailed in the tabled below.
+The college has, for a number of years, monitored, by protected characteristic, not only those that join and progress in the college but also those that leave the college.
+The leavers data is benchmarked against the college staffing profile as detailed in the tables below.